uncefact/project-vckit/CODE_OF_CONDUCT.md

 ## Scope

-This Code of Conduct applies to all spaces managed by Veramo.
-This includes, but is not limited to, the Discord server, our repositories on GitHub, and meet-ups.
-In addition, violations of this code outside these spaces may affect a person's ability to participate within them.
-The Veramo Code of Conduct applies equally to all members of the community, including staff.
+> TODO

 ## Code of Conduct Policies

+> TODO

 ### Moderation Policies

-These are the policies for upholding our community’s rules and the code of conduct.
-If you want to report a situation that needs to be reviewed by our team, please see our reporting guide below.
+> TODO

 ### Reporting Guide

-Instances of behaviors that violate the Veramo Code of Conduct or rules may be reported by any member of the community.
-Community members are encouraged to report these situations, including situations they witness involving other community members.
-You may report in the following ways:
-* By tagging the @veramoteam role on the Discord server in situations that require immediate attention.
-* By sending a direct message (DM) to the community manager [@emmanuellar](https://github.com/emmanuellar).
-* By sending an email to [hello@veramo.io](mailto:hello@veramo.io).
+> TODO

 ## Attribution
-This Code of Conduct and parts of the policies are adapted from the [Adafruit Community Code of Conduct](https://github.com/adafruit/Adafruit_Community_Code_of_Conduct/blob/master/code-of-conduct.md) and [Django Code of Conduct](https://www.djangoproject.com/conduct/)
+This Code of Conduct and parts of the policies are adapted from the [Veramo](https://github.com/uport-project/veramo/blob/next/CODE_OF_CONDUCT.md) code of conduct, which was in turn adapted from the [Adafruit Community Code of Conduct](https://github.com/adafruit/Adafruit_Community_Code_of_Conduct/blob/master/code-of-conduct.md) and [Django Code of Conduct](https://www.djangoproject.com/conduct/)